Mouse lemur

+Habitat

+Mouse lemurs, like all lemurs, are endemic to Madagascar.
+They live within the treetops in dry deciduous forests, sub-arid thorn scrublands, and secondary forests, as well as in coastal and bamboo forests, making burrows in the tree trunks.

+Diet

 Mouse lemurs are omnivorous; their diets are diverse and include insect secretions, arthropods, small vertebrates, gum, fruit, flowers, nectar, and also leaves and buds depending on the season.

+Morphology

 Mouse lemurs are considered cryptic species—with very little morphological differences between the various species, but with high genetic diversity.
-Recent evidence points to differences in their mating calls, which is very diverse.
-Since mouse lemurs are nocturnal, they might not have evolved to look differently, but had evolved various auditory and vocal systems.
+Recent evidence points to differences in their mating calls, which are very diverse.
+Since mouse lemurs are nocturnal, they might not have evolved to look different, but have evolved various auditory and vocal systems.

-Mouse lemurs have the smallest known brain of any primate, at just 0.004 pound (2 grams).
+Mouse lemur brains can weigh less than 2 g while their testes can weigh 2.5 g.

 As written in Genetics, mouse lemurs help to provide a more extensive understanding of the biology, behavior, and health of primates.
 Mouse lemurs are categorized as prosimian primates.
 They are among the smallest and most rapidly developing primates and are becoming more abundant in Madagascar and around the world.
 These tiny creatures are helping to prove valuable information about the biology and evolution of primates through the analysis of their phenotypes and mutations, especially as a model organism for human medical research.

+Behavior

+Mouse lemurs live in a female dominated structure.
+Mouse lemurs are nocturnal, spending the day aloft the trees and at night gathering their food.
+During the dry season females will become less active and tend to rarely leave their homes, while the males go out and gather food.
+Mouse lemurs tend to live in closely related groups when no female kin are near, and the females sleep alone.

 Reproduction and evolution

 Mouse lemurs are also known for their sperm competition.
 During breeding seasons, the testicles of male mouse lemurs increase in size to about 130% of their normal size.
 This was speculated to increase the sperm production thereby conferring an advantage for the individual to bear more offspring.
 There are various hypotheses relating the rapid evolution of mouse lemur species to this sperm competition.
 In sexually inactive females the vulva is sealed, during the reproductive cycle the vulva is open.
 The vaginal morphology is also based on the time of day.
-Analysis of the genomes of five different mouse lemur species revealed that Madagascar’s biogeography had been undergoing change before the arrival of humans.
+Analysis of the genomes of five different mouse lemur species revealed that Madagascar's biogeography had been undergoing change before the arrival of humans.